 Coronavirus support - School Holiday Meal Scheme

-Coronavirus – October half term School Holiday Meal Scheme
+Coronavirus – Christmas 2021 School Holiday Meal Scheme

 This has allowed us to continue our support to eligible families with funds to ensure that they can purchase food over the holidays to replace the meals a child would have received during a school day.